prometheus/docs/content/docs/guides/opentelemetry.md

 By default, the OTLP receiver is disabled.
 This is because Prometheus can work without any authentication, so it would not be safe to accept incoming traffic unless explicitly configured.

-To enable the receiver you need to toggle the flag `--enable-feature=otlp-write-receiver`.
+To enable the receiver you need to toggle the flag `--web.enable-otlp-receiver`.

 ```shell
 $ prometheus --enable-feature=otlp-write-receiver